unilaiva/unilaiva-songbook/README.md

 pages first, then flip each page around, feed them to the printer, and then print the even pages.
 With the main document, `unilaiva-songbook_A5.pdf`, the pages need to be flipped on the long edge.
-The other files, named `printout_unilaiva-songbook*.pdf`, with multiple pages on an A4 sheet, should be flipped on the short edge.
+The other files, named `printout-*unilaiva-songbook*.pdf`, with multiple pages on an A4 sheet, should be flipped on the short edge.

 To flip pages *on the short edge* manually: put the printed stack of papers in